Paul Apreku Twum Barimah: Early life and education

-Paul was born on 23 May 1982 and hails from Kobedia-Asupra in the Bono region of Ghana.
+Barimah was born on 23 May 1982 and hails from Kobedia-Asupra in the Bono region of Ghana.
 He had his SSSCE in 2000.
 He had his bachelor's degree in Sociology & Information Studies in Social Science in 2006.
 He further had his MSc in Communications and Public Affairs in 2012.
 He had his LLB in General Law in 2018.
 He also had his certificate in Oil, Gas & Petroleum Management in 2020.

 Career

-Paul was the Head of Event and Production at Radio Universe.
+Barimah was the Head of Event and Production at Radio Universe.
 He was also the Station Manager at RGU radio.
 He was the Media mechanical and engineering manager at EXP Ghana.
 He was also the Assistant Communication Officer at the British High Commission.
 He was also the Corporate Affairs and Sustainability Manager for Zen Petroleum.
 He was also the Development Communication Coordinator for SADA.
 He was also at the Government Relations and Regulatory Affairs for ENI Ghana Exploration & Production Limited.

 Political career

 He is a member of NPP and currently the MP for Dormaa East Constituency.
 He won the parliamentary seat with 16,679 votes whilst the NDC aspirant Racheal Owusuah had 11,383 votes.
+He was adjudged as the best first term member of Parliament in the year 2022.he was recognize by Watch Parliament and Civil Societies based on his in-depth research and analysis works, Contributions at committee meetings, Valuable contributions in the floor of Parliament and many more.

 Committees

-He is a member of the Special Budget Committee, a member of the Foreign Affairs Committee and also a member of the Poverty Reduction Strategy Committee.
+He is a member of the Special Budget Committee, a member of the Foreign Affairs Committee, Privileges Committee, Roads and Transport Committee, Mines and Energy committee and also a member of the Poverty Reduction Strategy Committee.